-Several visual aids must be used together with REILs: high intensity runway edge lights, runway threshold lights or displaced threshold lights, and runway markings.
+Several visual aids must be used when REILs are installed: high intensity runway edge lights, runway threshold lights or displaced threshold lights, and runway markings.
 The PAPI system may also be an associated visual aid.

 3-6.3 Description.

 A REIL system consists of two synchronized flashing lights placed symmetrically about the runway centerline in the vicinity of the runway threshold, and are only allowed for use with a PAPI system.